-Overview: I’ve always said that Communication is one of the hardest merit badges for most scouts to complete.
-While many badges require you to mainly memorize knowledge, Communication will have you presenting, interviewing, and writing content to complete 7 out of 9 if its requirements!
+Overview: I’ve always said that Communication is one of the hardest merit badges for most Scouts to complete.
+While many badges require you to mainly memorize knowledge, Communication will have you presenting, interviewing, and writing content to complete 7 out of 9 of its requirements!

 PS: If you’re trying to earn the Communication merit badge and would like a bit of extra help, click here!

 Here’s the lesson: You can accomplish something that’s difficult in the same way that you can accomplish something that’s easy: by breaking every challenge you face into small pieces, and then overcoming each of those one at a time!
 Trust me, you can truly do anything you set your mind to.